 Browse around the dashboard and get comfortable with it, but what you’re going to find out is that you’re mainly going to be in the inventory section 99% of the time.
 Again, it looks intimidating at first, but it really isn’t, I promise!

-How to Start Selling Books
+How to Start Selling Used Books on Amazon

 The great thing about selling books on Amazon is that they don’t really have restrictions like they do with other categories.
 In short, this simply means that you can sell just about any book in your inventory.
 While in other product categories, Amazon often restricts buyers unless they apply and get accepted.
 For example, only some sellers can sell Lego toys.

 So, in the end, let it be known that no approval process is needed as anyone can sell books.